未雨绸缪

 This proverb emphasizes the importance of advance preparation.
 Rather than waiting for problems to arise and then scrambling to address them, we should anticipate challenges and prepare solutions in advance.

-This beautiful proverb originates from the Book of Songs (诗经), China’s oldest existing collection of poetry, dating back to around 1000 BCE.
+This proverb originates from the Book of Songs (诗经), China’s oldest existing collection of poetry, dating back to around 1000 BCE.

 The Original Poem